sigstat/sigstat/docs/md/SigStat.Common.md

 #### `ILoggerObject`

-Represents a type, that contains an ILogger property that can be used to perform logging.
+<sub>Represents a type, that contains an ILogger property that can be used to perform logging.</sub>
 ```csharp
 public interface SigStat.Common.ILoggerObject